Connecting Care for Children with Medical Complexity Practice Network

 View the Guideline for the Management of Medically Complex Children and Youth Through the Continuum of Care here

-Network Chair
+Network Co-Chairs

 Susan Bisaillon is Chief Executive Officer of The Safehaven Project for Community Living.
 She joined the Safehaven team in 2016, bringing with her over three decades of frontline and leadership experience in the healthcare sector.
 A nurse by training, Susan has displayed a lifelong passion for delivering exceptional care during her time with the University Health Network, Trillium Health Partners, and Halton Healthcare Services.
 In addition, she has over a decade of experience as a surveyor with Accreditation Canada.
 Susan oversees daily operations and strategic planning across all of Safehaven’s locations.